 Also because of these efficiencies, your exercise machine will be delivered more quickly, and on schedule.
 Carriers going to an unfamiliar location will have to wait until they have other loads going to the same place to make the delivery, which can cause delays.
 If you need the machine sooner, they may be able to accommodate, but it will cost more since the carrier will be sending a partially loaded truck.

-A carrier that specializes in heavy, awkward items has experience moving and stowing ellipticals and treadmills.
+A carrier that specializes in awkward large-item shipping has experience moving and stowing ellipticals and treadmills.
 A carrier that usually ships, say, boxed refrigerated items, may not have the right equipment or properly trained personnel to handle your job.
 Going with a carrier that handles exercise equipment day in and day out greatly reduces the chance of damage.